Pyrroloquinoline-quinone synthase

-The two substrates of this enzyme are 6-(2-amino-2-carboxyethyl)-7,8-dioxo-1,2,3,4,5,6,7,8-octahydroquinoline-2,4-dicarboxylate, and O_{2}, whereas its 3 products are 4,5-dioxo-3a,4,5,6,7,8,9,9b-octahydro-1H-pyrrolo[2,3-f]quinoline-2,7,9-tricarboxylate, H_{2}O_{2}, and H_{2}O.
+The substrates of this enzyme are 6-(2-amino-2-carboxyethyl)-7,8-dioxo-1,2,3,4,7,8-hexahydroquinoline-2,4-dicarboxylic acid (AHQQ) and three equivalents of oxygen.
+Its products are the redox cofactor pyrroloquinoline quinone, two equivalents of hydrogen peroxide, and one of water.
+The details of the stereochemistry of the starting material are not known, although the structure of the enzyme from Klebsiella pneumoniae has been established.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with oxygen as acceptor.
 The systematic name of this enzyme class is 6-(2-amino-2-carboxyethyl)-7,8-dioxo-1,2,3,4,5,6,7,8-octahydroquinol ine-2,4-dicarboxylate:oxygen oxidoreductase (cyclizing).
 This enzyme is also called PqqC.